Cwantic/Documentation/Design/Restraints.md

 | Rz | Z direction of the restraint  | - | - |
 | Sp | Rotational Spring Constant | kN.m/rad | Kips.ft/rad |

->if Sp is blanck = rigid, which is modeled by using a value of 1.13 x 10^9 kN.m/rad or 8.33 x 10^8 Kips.ft/rad.
+>if Sp is blank = rigid, which is modeled by using a value of 1.13 x 10^9 kN.m/rad or 8.33 x 10^8 Kips.ft/rad.

     To know the UNIT of the value, just move the mouse over the cell.